ENCODE-DCC/hic-pipeline/docs/reference.md

 ## Generic out of disk issue

 If you see messages like `no space left on device`, this means that the task ran out of disk.
 Double the disk for that failed task by updating the appropriate input (`hic.[task_name]_disk_size_gb`).

+## Failure during localizer, hiccups, or arrowhead

+If you see things like "0 loops written to file", "data is too sparse", it means your data is not deep enough to call loops and/or domains.
+Turn off the loop and domain calls with `"hic.no_call_loops": true` and `"hic.no_call_tads": true` , then rerun the workflow.